clampz/scan_detection_daemon/README.md

 The scan detection daemon sniffs packets using a packet capture library (pcap), filtering out certain (60 byte packet len and < 24 byte tcp header len) packets (based on default NMAP scans, UDP or TCP [SYN, FIN, NULL, XMAS, MAMN]), pointed at the host (or a given) computer and logs information to files in ```/var/log/```.

-The author of this software has not optimized this design for elimination of false positives.
+***NOTE***: The author of this software has not optimized this design for elimination of false positives.
 A test for false positives was preformed while the target host is running a web server, this program's filtering mechanisms were found to be sufficient during this test.

+Additionally, starting the scan detector does require root user privilages as using libpcap also requires root.

 ***Dependancies***: neato (part of the [Graphviz](https://packages.debian.org/wheezy/libgraphviz-dev) pkg) and [pcap](https://packages.debian.org/squeeze/libpcap-dev).